top of page

 details about each attraction.
 To save the map to your Google Maps account, click the star next to the title.
 To access it later, open Google Maps, go to “Your Places,” and find it under “Maps.”

 To kick off this Halifax itinerary, the famous Halifax Harbourfront is the perfect starting point.
-This vibrant area boasts a delightful 4km boardwalk that stretches along the waterfront, extending from the Casino Nova Scotia to the Canadian Museum of Immigration at Pier 21.
+This popular area boasts a delightful 4km boardwalk that stretches along the waterfront.

 The Maritime Museum of the Atlantic in Halifax